-Generic Name: ticagrelor
+Generic name: ticagrelor

-Applies to ticagrelor: oral tablet
+Applies to ticagrelor: oral tablet.

-You should check with your doctor immediately if any of these side effects occur when taking ticagrelor:More common
+Check with your doctor immediately if any of the following side effects occur while taking ticagrelor:

-- Blurred vision
+- blurred vision

-- chest pain or discomfort
+- chest pain, tightness, or discomfort

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

-- fast or irregular heartbeat
+- fast, slow, or irregular heartbeat

 - lightheadedness, dizziness, or fainting